-- First in First Out (FIFO) - The cost basis for a sale is the cost basis of the earliest crypto that you acquired.
+- Calculating Crypto Taxes with FIFO (First in First Out) - The cost basis for a sale is the cost basis of the earliest crypto that you acquired.

-- Last in First Out (LIFO) - The cost basis for a sale is the cost basis of the last crypto that you acquired
+- Calculating Crypto Taxes with LIFO (Last in First Out) - The cost basis for a sale is the cost basis of the last crypto that you acquired.

-- Highest in First Out (HIFO) - The cost basis for a sale is the cost basis of the most expensive crypto that you acquired.
+- Calculating Crypto Taxes with HIFO (Highest in First Out) - The cost basis for a sale is the cost basis of the most expensive crypto that you acquired.

-For example, suppose that you're using FIFO and you acquired one Bitcoin in 2017 and two Bitcoins in 2018.
-If you sell two Bitcoins in 2019, you would use the cost basis for the 2017 purchase and one of the 2018 purchases.
+For example, suppose that you're using FIFO for crypto tax calculation and you acquired one Bitcoin in 2019 and two Bitcoins in 2020.
+If you sell two Bitcoins in 2021, you would use the cost basis for the 2019 purchase and one of the 2020 purchases.